thesynthax/dropifi/README.md

    - A maximum file size of 100MB can be hosted on this server.
    - The retention period decreases cubically from 30 days to 1 day as the file size increases to 100MB.
 - A configurable MIME type blocklist to block certain file types.
+- Cleanup method which runs every day to clear the expired files.
 - All the files uploaded would be open-source, i.e., anyone with the link to that file can access it unless specified (refer to next point).
 - SECURE mode to upload files with a password, which will be required when accessing the URL.
 - Virus Scanner